intercom/intercom-wordpress/readme.md

 # Users

 If a `$current_user` is present, we use their email as an identifier in the widget.
-We recommend to enable the [secure mode](https://docs.intercom.io/configuring-intercom/enable-secure-mode) in the settings page.
+We recommend enabling [Identity Verification](https://docs.intercom.io/configuring-intercom/enable-identity-verification) in the settings page.

 # Contributing